Sun-lab/asSeq/pipeline_1KGP/runRASQUAL/Readme.md

 permuted data analysis would have one fix correction to the second step: - permuting SNP information in VCF file

+note. initial VCF can be created form imputed data according to pipeline presented in step8 and step9 in: https://github.com/Sun-lab/eQTL-PoO-analysis-pipeline/tree/master/parents/block2_phasining_imputation.
+The intial VCF file should be based on phased genotype.

 Details to each step:

 1. step1_use_GATK.R.
 This step requires several steps fixing the flags and adding tags for GATK to be used
-+ a. ensure that VCF file is tab delimited, ordered and has unique snp positions
++ a. ensure that VCF file is tab delimited, ordered and has unique snp positions.
 + b. fig mate status of the flags
 + c. reorder bam file chromosom info to match reference FASTA file
 + d. add group tag to each read - would be sample ID